WiproOpenSource/galaxia/README.md

 <br/>

 - Secondly with [Promdash UI](https://github.com/prometheus/promdash)
 Promdash has deprecated as per the prometheus community and hence we recommend using galaxia-ui project.
+Promdash find integration with galaxia via the galaxia renderer service
 Below are some of the screenshots from promdash
 **Home Page of Promdash with Ecommerece Dashboard**<br/>
 ![Home Page of Promdash with Ecommerece Dashboard](https://raw.githubusercontent.com/WiproOpenSourcePractice/galaxia/master/doc/prom_screenshot1.png "Home Page of Promdash with Ecommerece Dashboard")
 <br/>